PKU-YuanGroup/Video-Bench/README.md

 ### Evaluation

 The code below is just a generalized framework for dataset evaluation, you will need to refine the model loading part according to your own model.
 Once the code execution is complete, you will find some JSON files named 'Eval/{dataset_name}.json'.
-Then you can utilize ChatGPT or T5 model as experts to assess the correctness of the model's output answer.

 ```python
 Eval_QA_root = '/remote-home/share/VideoBenchmark/Video_Benchmark'